Monday, July 6, 2026

 Additional bands identified to enable 5G deployment

-While identifying the frequency bands 24.25-27.5 GHz, 37-43.5 GHz, 45.5-47 GHz, 47.2-48.2 and 66-71 GHz for the deployment of 5G networks, WRC-19 also took measures to ensure an appropriate protection of the Earth Exploration Satellite Services, including meteorological and other passive services in adjacent bands.
+While identifying the frequency bands 24.25-27.5 GHz, 37-43.5 GHz, 45.5-47 GHz, 47.2-48.2 and 66-71 GHz for the deployment of 5G networks, WRC-19 also took measures.
+Specifically, these measures will ensure appropriate protection of the Earth Exploration Satellite Services, including meteorological and other passive services in adjacent bands.

 The first full-scale commercial deployments for 5G are expected sometime after IMT-2020 specifications are in force.